wolfSSL/wolfEngine/windows/README.md

 ERR: Failed to find engine!
 ```

-Part of wolfSSL's FIPS self-test is an integrity check of the FIPS module.
-At
+As mentioned earlier, part of wolfSSL's FIPS self-test is an integrity check
-startup, the self-test computes an HMAC of the code and read-only data of the
+of the FIPS module.
+At startup, the self-test computes an HMAC of the code and
-FIPS module and compares the result to an expected value compiled into the
+read-only data of the FIPS module and compares the result to an expected value
-library.
-If these don't match, the FIPS module enters an error state and cannot
+compiled into the library.
+If these don't match, the FIPS module enters an error
-be used.
-The wolfEngine test program will print the above error message in this
+state and cannot be used.
+The wolfEngine test program will print the above error
-case.
-If this happens, you should take the hash value printed out and replace
+message in this case.
+If this happens, you should take the hash value printed
-the `verifyCore` value wolfSSL's `wolfcrypt\src\fips_test.c` with it.
-Rebuild
+out and replace the `verifyCore` value wolfSSL's `wolfcrypt\src\fips_test.c`
-wolfSSL, rebuild wolfEngine, and run the wolfEngine tests again.
-The integrity
+with it.
+Rebuild wolfSSL, rebuild wolfEngine, and run the wolfEngine tests
-check should pass this time.
+again.
+The integrity check should pass this time.

-#### FIPS Ready
+### FIPS Ready

+Build wolfEngine using `windows\wolfEngine.sln`.
+Select one of the 4 FIPS Ready
-Build wolfEngine using `windows\fips_ready\wolfEngine.sln`.
-Run the test suite
+configurations (e.g. DLL Debug FIPS Ready).
+Run the test suite by right-clicking
-by right-clicking on the "test" project in the Solution Explorer > Debug > Start
+on the "test" project in the Solution Explorer > Debug > Start New instance.
+The
-New instance.
-The FIPS self-test notes above for FIPS 140-2 apply to FIPS Ready,
+FIPS self-test noted above for FIPS 140-2 applies to FIPS Ready, too, so you
-too, so you will need to update the expected hash value accordingly.
+will need to update the expected hash value accordingly.

-#### Non-FIPS
+### Non-FIPS

-Build wolfEngine using `windows\non_fips\wolfEngine.sln`.
-Run the test suite by
+Build wolfEngine using `windows\wolfEngine.sln`.
+Select one of the 4 non-FIPS
+configurations (e.g. DLL Debug Non-FIPS) Run the test suite by right-clicking on
-right-clicking on the "test" project in the Solution Explorer > Debug > Start
+the "test" project in the Solution Explorer > Debug > Start New instance.
-New instance.